KamruzzamanPavel/Coding-Time-Tracker-VsCode-Extension/README.md

-Here's a colorful and engaging README template for your project.
-You can copy this into your `README.md` file to provide an appealing and informative overview of your extension.

----

 # 🎨 **Time Tracker** ⏱️

 **Time Tracker** is a Visual Studio Code extension designed to help you monitor your coding time effortlessly.
 It provides a live update of the total time you spend coding, ensuring you stay productive and keep track of your work sessions.